KubDroid/KubDroid/README.md

 - 📝 I have been working in Banking and Finance since 2007, with a special emphasis on  **Local Regulatory matters.**

-- ☁️ Participated as an expert user and functional lead for core banking transformation projects.
+- 🧑‍💼 Participated as an expert user and functional lead for core banking transformation projects.

-- ☁️ I have expertise in local credit regulatory norms of Costa Rica and international IFRS regulations.
+- 🧑‍⚖️ I have expertise in local credit regulatory norms of Costa Rica and international IFRS regulations.

+- 📫 Sending credit information to local regulators through XML files.

+- ☁️ Calculation of credit estimates according to local regulations.

 </Div>
 <!--Intro end-->